swarnimpandey/Movie-Trailer-Website/README.md

 # Movie-Trailer-Website

-The server-side code is written in Python and the data is then served to a web page using HTML, CSS.
+The server-side code is written in Python and then the data is served to the web page using CSS,HTML.

-## What it is and does
+## What does website do?

-A Python program that produces the HTML for a movie website that displays a number of movies.
-Click on a movie poster to play its trailer.
+A Python program that produces the HTML for movies website that displays number of movies.Just click on a movie poster and play movie's trailer.

 ## How to Run Project

 Download the project zip file to you computer and unzip the file.
-Or clone this repository to your desktop.
+Or clone this repository in your system.

-Open the text-based interface for your operating system (e.g. the terminal window in Linux, the command prompt in Windows).
+Open the text-based interface for your operating system (e.g. the terminal window in Linux or the command prompt if you are using Windows).

 Navigate to the project directory and type in the following command: